 I was raised by a bibliophilic, no, bibliolatrous family that had grounded the four-year-old me for doodling in an old copy of Ukrainian Folk Tales.
 The shadows of that childhood trauma continue to haunt me, and I have been at war against defilers of books ever since.
 Write in a book, and I’ll hit you with my death rays.
 Break its spine, and I’ll break yours.
 I am a zealot through and through.
 The physical form of a book is not to be violated in any way.
 I don’t care.

 Or I did not care.
 Until I was lent this book by a senior student who had just finished reading it.

-Although I never miss an opportunity to give her cartloads of horse manure about the state of her books, this is a lady whom I much respect and whose opinion I hold in very high regard; despite her lunchtime stories about how her labmate once dunked his very old and rare Bengali translation of the Russians in a pool of semisolid human excrement; and despite her, two minutes later, attempting to thrust under my still-mortified nose an old James Herriot that seemed to have narrowly escaped a wormhole its reader through space and time; simply because of two of her many redeeming qualities- her being considerably better-read than I, and her being someone who can truly take my writing apart.
+Although I never miss an opportunity to give her cartloads of horse manure about the state of her books, this is a lady whom I much respect and whose opinion I hold in very high regard; despite her lunchtime stories about how her labmate once dunked his very old and rare Bengali translation of the Russians in a pool of semisolid human excrement; and despite her, two minutes later, attempting to thrust under my still-mortified nose an old James Herriot that seemed to have narrowly escaped a wormhole; simply because of two of her many redeeming qualities- her being considerably better-read than I, and her being someone who can truly take my writing apart.
 When she insisted that I should start with “Never do that to a book”, I had a prickly feeling of impending doom.
 If I knew her at all, she was about to have her revenge.

 It took me five minutes to go through the essay.
 I sighed, went through it once again, put the book down, texted her that I hated her, and re-immersed myself into the elegant prose.